Faust Landmark: Description

 A Historic Landmark, the Faust is 15 stories tall (186 ft., 57 m) and is capped by a flagpole over the penthouse with a large U.S. flag that flies 24 hours a day.
 The "Faust" is still Rockford's tallest building.
 Before 1980 the hotel was also adorned with a set of large red neon letters in a double row that proclaimed Faust Hotel and later, Tebala Towers on the north top side and the east top side of the building.
 In the early 1980s a fierce windstorm knocked down some of the letters, damaging the building and putting pedestrians & residents at risk.
 All of these letters were taken down shortly after this incident.
-Plans to place a large replica of a 'Fez' Cap over the penthouse, at the base of the flagpole, was abandoned as impractical.
+Plans to place a large replica of a 'Fez' Cap over the penthouse, at the base of the flagpole, were abandoned as impractical.

 History

 At the end of World War II, during VJ day, the center for much of the celebration in Rockford took place in the area of the Faust hotel and the nearby Midway theater.
 In its heyday, the Faust was known as the premier hotel for Rockford, hosting such dignitaries as President Dwight D. Eisenhower and the 1960 Democratic Presidential candidate John F. Kennedy, as well as one of the Kings of Sweden during a visit to the Swedish community located in Rockford.
 Prince Bertil, Duke of Halland, third son of Gustaf VI Adolf of Sweden, was the guest of honor at a banquet held at the Faust Hotel in 1938.
 His younger brother Prince Carl Johan Bernadotte Count Wisborg often stayed at the hotel during business trips in his involvement with the Sundstrand Corporation, but was embarrassed by a Bernadotte Suite decorated for him with royal crowns and the Swedish colors of blue and yellow.